-How the Rolling Stones Celebrated the ‘Steel Wheels’ Tour on ‘Flashpoint’
+How the Rolling Stones Celebrated the ‘Steel Wheels’ Tour With ‘Flashpoint’

-When the Rolling Stones returned to the road in 1989 for the first time in seven years to support the album Steel Wheels, it was not only a massive undertaking, but easily the most anticipated concert tour of the decade.
-Here were Mick Jagger and Keith Richards, back together despite their hardly hidden fractious relationship that had deteriorated so much throughout the '80s that it looked like they might never return.
+When the Rolling Stones returned to the road in 1989 for the first time in seven years to support the album Steel Wheels, it was not only a massive undertaking, and easily the most anticipated concert tour of the decade.

-So, upon its conclusion, it was only natural there would be a live album to document what was then the band’s longest jaunt in their storied history.
+So, upon the tour's conclusion, it was only natural there would be a live album to document what was then the band’s longest jaunt in their storied history.
 Enter Flashpoint, a mish-mash of 15 live performances and two new studio tracks released in April 1991.

-The fact that the concert recordings were culled from eight separate shows likely accounts for the lack of cohesiveness, and while there’s nothing inherently wrong with taking the source material from different locales, here it led to a feeling of disjointedness.
+The concert recordings were culled from eight separate shows.
+While there’s nothing inherently wrong with taking the source material from different locales, here it led to a feeling of disjointedness.

 Some of the standouts are “Miss You,” which feels reinvigorated and not-at-all welded to the disco-era from which it was spawned.
 A stripped-down version of “Ruby Tuesday” brings out the original essence of the song, and busting out the laid-back Beggars Banquet chestnut “Factory Girl” is refreshing in light of the over-the-top bombast of hits like “Satisfaction” and “Start Me Up.”

 Then there are the two new songs intended to lure in fans who don’t like live records in the first place.
-“Highwire” is a heavy-handed commentary on the Gulf War, which had ended about six weeks prior to Flashpoint's release, making it already lyrically dated.
+“Highwire” is a heavy-handed commentary on the Gulf War.
+The conflict ended about six weeks prior to Flashpoint's release, so it was already lyrically dated.
 Musically, though, it’s a powerful track, giving an idea of what Steel Wheels might have sounded like had the band spent a year on the road becoming a well-oiled machine prior to hitting the studio.

 Rolling Stones Live Albums Ranked